Speaker of the House of Commons (Canada): Election

-While the Constitution requires that the speaker be elected by the House of Commons, traditionally this amounted to the rubber-stamp approval of an MP nominated by the prime minister.
+Although the Constitution requires that the speaker be elected by the House of Commons, traditionally this amounted to the rubber-stamp approval of an MP nominated by the prime minister.
 However, in 1986 this was changed and they are now selected by secret ballot.
 The speaker remains a sitting MP, but only votes on matters in the case of a tie.

 All MPs except for Cabinet ministers and party leaders are eligible to run for speaker.
 Any MP who does not wish to put their name forward must issue a letter withdrawing from the ballot by the day before the vote.
-All MPs who do not remove their name from the ballot as of 6pm the day before the election are listed as candidates on the ballot and are allowed a five-minute speech to persuade their colleagues as to why they should be elected.
+All MPs who do not remove their name from the ballot as of 6:00 p.m. the day before the election are listed as candidates on the ballot and are allowed a five-minute speech to persuade their colleagues as to why they should be elected.

-The election is presided over by the dean of the House, currently Louis Plamondon, who is the longest continuously serving MP who is not in Cabinet.
+The dean of the House supervises the election of the speaker.
+The current dean is Louis Plamondon, who is also the longest continuously serving MP who is not in Cabinet.

-All candidates who receive less than 5% of the vote are removed from the ballot.
+All candidates who receive less than 5 per cent of the vote are removed from the ballot.
 If no candidate received less than 5% of the vote then the MP with the fewest vote drops off.
-This continues, with a one-hour break between ballots, until one candidate receives more than 50% of the vote.
+This continues, with a one-hour break between ballots, until one candidate receives more than 50 per cent of the vote.
 In the event of a tie on the final ballot, the ballot is taken again.
 This happened once, in 1993, when Gilbert Parent won over Jean-Robert Gauthier.

 The winner is escorted to the speaker's chair by the prime minister and leader of the Official Opposition.
 The newly elected speaker, by tradition, feigns reluctance as they are "dragged" to the chair in a practice dating from the days when British speakers risked execution if the news they reported to the king was displeasing.